 The recipe is written for a single syringe, but you'll definitely want to share, so fill as many syringes as you need.

 Gather the ingredients.

 Fill each shot syringe with 1 ounce of vodka.

-Place the vodka-filled syringe into the soda and serve to the guest taking the shot.
+Place the vodka-filled syringe into the soda.

 - Will you have a black light at the party?
 Switch the soda out for tonic water.
 Quinine is the essential ingredient in tonic and it makes the soda glow under black light.
 Displaying the bloody syringes in glowing water is a pretty cool effect that will add to the party's atmosphere.